Frequently asked questions

 When does depreciation begin and end under IAS 16?

-Depreciation begins when the asset is available for use — that is, when it is in the location and condition necessary for it to be capable of operating in the manner intended by management (IAS 16.55).
+Depreciation begins when the asset is available for use: when it is in the location and condition necessary for it to be capable of operating in the manner intended by management (IAS 16.55).
 Depreciation ceases at the earlier of the date the asset is classified as held for sale under IFRS 5 or the date the asset is derecognised.
 Depreciation does not cease when the asset becomes idle or is retired from active use.

 What is component depreciation and when is it required?